graycoreio/daffodil/libs/cart/guides/state/features/cart-resolution.md

 ## Configuration

-You can configure the route to which the `DaffResolvedCartGuard` navigates to when an error occurs during resolution.
+You can configure the route to which the `DaffResolvedCartGuard` navigates when an error occurs during resolution.
 See the [configuration guide](./configuration.md) and the `resolution` key of `DaffCartStateConfiguration` for more information.

 ## Gotchas